MMP for Enriques pairs and singular Enriques varieties: Asymptotic theory for Enriques manifolds

 An effective $\R$-divisor $D = \sum_i a_i D_i$ on an IHS manifold $X$ is called \emph{exceptional} if the Gram matrix of its irreducible components $\big( q_X (D_i, D_j) \big)_{i,j}$ is negative definite.
+In particular, a prime divisor $E$ on $X$ is exceptional if and only if $q_X(E) < 0$.
 According to \cite[Theorem 4.5]{Boucksom04}, $D$ is exceptional if and only if $D = N_{\sigma} (D)$.
 Taking this fact into account, we say that an effective $\R$-divisor $D$ on an Enriques manifold $Y$ is \emph{exceptional} if $D = N_\sigma(D)$.